rsmp-nordic/tlc_programming/fixed_time.md

 Here we use manual commands to keep b1 and b2 are in red-yellow for 10s before going to green, but use smart commands for everything else.

+## Failures
+If running a program results in conflict or inconsistencies, a fault will occur.

+Faults can occur with both manual and smart commands if they are used in a way that lead to conflict or violation of transition/timing rules.

+Depending on the configuration of the controller, a fault can lead e.g. dark mode, yellow flah or switch to a fault program.

+To avoid failures, programs should be validated using a suitable simulator or test tool before deployment.